jyssh/poc-ocaml-logic-native-ui/README.md

 $ ocamlopt -c modwrap.c

 $ cp `ocamlopt -where`/libasmrun.a mod.a && chmod +w mod.a
+fish> cp (ocamlopt -where)/libasmrun.a mod.a && chmod +w mod.a

 $ ar r mod.a modcaml.o modwrap.o

 $ cc -o prog -I `ocamlc -where` main.c mod.a -lcurses
+fish> cc -o prog -I (ocamlc -where) main.c mod.a -lcurses

 $ rm -rf macos/ModKit.xcframework